Harlin leads CJAMM as new director

 She attends Sapulpa-First, where she is certified as an Advanced Lay Servant.
-Kristen and her husband, Kerry, live in Sapulpa with their two children, Samantha, 14, and Tamara, 5.
+Kristen and her husband, Kerry, live in Sapulpa with their two children, Samantha, 14, and Chandler, 5.

 CJAMM seeks to break generational cycles of prison, addiction, and criminal behavior.
 The ministry nurtures healthy Christian relationships for inmates and their families.
 CJAMM also provides care for children of incarcerated parents and advocates for justice.

 Kristen said that, as CJAMM’s new director, she hopes to "maintain what we have going."

 The ministry also helps former inmates find employment and housing, reunifies families, and supports them with transportation and other needs.
 CJAMM volunteers serve in almost every prison in Oklahoma, ministry leaders reported.